⚡ Override 2026–27 · Game Analysis

 Q2 Is our opponent's autonomous reliable?

 Did it work in the matches you watched?
-If they have a better auton than you, the 10-point bonus is likely theirs.
-You need to outperform in driver control by 11+ blocks.
+If they have a better auton than you, the 12-pt bonus is likely theirs.
+You need to outperform in driver control by 12+ pts (roughly 2 owned-yellow pins or 1 yellow + 1 alliance).

 YES Their auton is reliable